TrumpForUSA/HowTrumpWins2020/README.md

 ### *Trump Education Loans*
 A government backed student loan program that offers deferred payments, zero interest and full loan forgiveness after earning income in highly in-demand careers (like healthcare), as well as "critical infrastructure" and "essential service" careers, for a period of 10 years.

 > ***Trump Education Loans*** will allow, for example, those wanting to become doctors to obtain loans to pay for tuition and expenses - while repayments (and interest) are deferred until the completion of the education program.
 Then, while employed in the learned career - repayments (and interest) will continue to be deferred.
-After 10 years of employment in the learned career - the entire loan will be forgiven, allowing many Americans, for example, to become doctors for $0.
+After 10 years of employment in the learned career - the entire loan will be forgiven, allowing many Americans, to become doctors for $0.

 ## Platform Highlights: Healthcare